Several problems with this study?

 A recent study has shown that over the past 100 years the average summer temperatures in the Eastern Canadian Arctic have been toastier than at any time for at least the past 44,000 years, and perhaps for as long as 120,000 years.
-"This study really says the warming we are seeing is outside any kind of known natural variability …
+"This study really says the warming we are seeing is outside any kind of known natural …

 Several problems with this study?